bespinian/blog/content/posts/run-a-cicd-server-on-cloud-foundry.md

 date: 2016-02-16
 ---

 Pushing Apps to Cloud Foundry is as easy as it gets, thanks to the `cf push` command.
 However, it is still tedious to push your code after every change you make, just to see if it still runs in the cloud.
-That's where a CI/CD server comes in handy.
-It tests, builds and deploys your code every time you `git push` to any git repo.
+That's where a CI/CD server is useful.
+It tests, builds and deploys your code every time you `git push` to any Git repo.

-[Strider](https://github.com/strider-cd/strider) is an open source CI/CD server based on [Node.js](https://nodejs.org) and [MongoDB](https://mongodb.org).
-It integrates well with git and its hosted solutions (e.g., [GitHub](https://github.com), [Bitbucket](https://bitbucket.org) or [GitLab](https://gitlab.com)) and features a number of plugins to suit almost all your needs.
-The idea is, to have Strider "watch" your git repos and, on change, go through the following stages:
+[Strider](https://github.com/strider-cd/strider) is an open-source CI/CD server based on [Node.js](https://nodejs.org) and [MongoDB](https://mongodb.org).
+It integrates well with Git and its hosted solutions (e.g., [GitHub](https://github.com), [Bitbucket](https://bitbucket.org) or [GitLab](https://gitlab.com)) and features a number of plugins to suit almost all your needs.
+The idea is, to have Strider "watch" your Git repos and, on change, go through the following stages:

 1. Set up an environment to test your code
 2. Run your tests
 3. Build/compile your code upon successful tests
 4. Deploy your code upon successful build/compilation

 This is ideal to be used with Cloud Foundry since it can ensure a continuous integration and deployment process in a modern and cloud-ready way.
 Upon pushing new code, you can always be sure that it will be tested and (if on the right branch) deployed to the respective environment.
 And the best part: It all runs on Cloud Foundry.
-So you will be deploying from Cloud Foundry to Cloud Foundry.
+So, you will be deploying from Cloud Foundry to Cloud Foundry.

 In case you are not using Cloud Foundry yet, you can sign up at [https://developer.swisscom.com](https://developer.swisscom.com).